Extranuclear inheritance: Mutant mitochondria

 Poky is a mutant of the fungus Neurospora crassa that has extranuclear inheritance.
 Poky is characterized by slow growth, a defect in mitochondrial ribosome assembly and deficiencies in several cytochromes.
-The studies of poky mutants were among the first to establish an extranuclear mitochondrial basis for inheritance of a particular genotype.
+Studies of poky mutants were among the first to establish an extranuclear mitochondrial basis for inheritance of a particular genotype.
 It was initially found, using genetic crosses, that poky is maternally inherited.
 Subsequently, the primary defect in the poky mutants was determined to be a deletion in the mitochondrial DNA sequence encoding the small subunit of mitochondrial ribosomal RNA.